ShantGananian/shantgananian.github.io/_en/fe-solidworks-bar-truss.md

 subtitle: "via the Finite Element Simulation Method with SOLIDWORKS"
 excerpt: "Application of truss structures in various forms are found all around.
 Static analyses of such structures are conducted to determine the internal forces, stresses and to evaluate the axial deformations."
 # myLink: /de/fe-solidworks-bar-truss-de/ # Custom Variable with JS use
-lang_toggle_url: /de/fe-solidworks-bar-truss-de/ # Custom Variable without need for JS
+lang_toggle_url_de: /de/fe-solidworks-bar-truss-de/ # Custom Variable without need for JS

 # author_profile: true
 last_modified_at: 2023-11-20